Skip to main content

 When the pandemic subsided, the expected cleanroom occupancy failed to materialize.
 Azzur faced high fixed costs—approximately $280,000 per month in utilities alone, plus long-term lease commitments across multiple locations—that its revenues could not support.
 The company's total debt exceeded $100 million, with secured debt of $62.2 million and unsecured obligations of approximately $28.4 million.

 Liquidity pressures led to covenant breaches under Azzur's Pre-Petition Loan Agreement with Manufacturers and Traders Trust Company (M&T Bank) in late 2023.
+The specific defaults included failure to maintain the required Fixed Charge Coverage Ratio in Q3 2023, failure to maintain a $10 million minimum deposit, and an out-of-formula advance of $3,750,000 on December 1, 2023.
 In December 2023, the company engaged DLA Piper LLP as legal counsel and Ankura Consulting Group as financial advisor to explore restructuring alternatives.
 By January 2024, Brown Gibbons Lang had been retained as investment banker to pursue a capital stock sale or other strategic transaction.

-On February 26, 2024, Azzur entered into a forbearance agreement with M&T Bank, committing to raise new capital or pursue a holistic recapitalization within strict milestone deadlines.
+On February 26, 2024, Azzur entered into a forbearance agreement with M&T Bank structured around two tracks: Track 1 required raising up to $20 million by April 30, 2024, which would extend the loan maturity to November 1, 2025; Track 2 required completing a sale or investment by July 31, 2024.
+If Track 1 failed by April 30, the maturity would spring forward to July 31, 2024.
+The agreement was amended four times between August 2024 and January 2025 as the marketing process continued.
 The prepetition marketing effort included Ankura Capital Advisors contacting 121 potential investors for junior financing, while Brown Gibbons Lang reached out to 63 potential structured equity investors.
 Despite these efforts—which yielded 39 nondisclosure agreements—only one preliminary indication of interest emerged, and it proved non-actionable.

 In May 2024, M. Benjamin Jones, a Senior Managing Director at Ankura and Global Co-Head of its Turnaround & Restructuring Practice, was appointed as Chief Restructuring Officer.
 The company amended its forbearance agreement multiple times through the summer and fall to allow for broader marketing.
 A relaunch of sale efforts contacted an additional 47 parties, resulting in 19 more nondisclosure agreements.

-The process produced a letter of intent in November 2024 to sell Azzur's Azzur Labs business unit.
-That transaction closed on January 3, 2025, with newly formed AL Holdings, Inc.—backed by Keystone Capital Management and Bluebirds Ventures—acquiring the labs business for $16 million.
+The process produced a letter of intent in November 2024 to sell Azzur Labs.
+That transaction closed on January 3, 2025, with newly formed AL Holdings, Inc. acquiring the business for $16 million.
 The proceeds were applied directly to Azzur's secured debt: $12 million to the term loan, $2 million to the ABL facility, and $2 million to outstanding line advances.
-The Labs unit was subsequently rebranded as Gillson Testing and integrated into Gillson Sciences, a platform company operating GMP-compliant laboratories in Pennsylvania, Illinois, and California.
+The business was subsequently rebranded as Gillson Testing and integrated into Gillson Sciences, a platform company operating GMP-compliant laboratories in Pennsylvania, Illinois, and California.

 After the Labs sale, the company filed chapter 11 petitions on March 2, 2025, following the end of the forbearance agreement and no path to recapitalization.